 Skylab was subsequently visited by three Apollo astronaut crews (using the Apollo Command and Service Module (CSM) launched on the less powerful Saturn S-1B booster), who lived and worked in the laboratory for periods of 28, 59, and 84 days respectively (1st crew launch: May 25, 1973 to Feb.
 8, 1974 (last splashdown of a crew).
 Each crew return flight made use of the CSM.

 Once on board, the first astronaut crew put a temporary parasol-type heat shield (sunshade) on Skylab which brought the temperature down to almost normal.
 However, most operations were prevented by the shortage of power.
 The astronauts made a three and a half hour space walk to fix the solar panels.
 During this EVA, they used a pair of wire cutters at the end of a 8 m long pole to cut the strap of metal that was holding the panel shut.
 Once out of the way, the solar panel was deployed and the station soon had enough power and the workshop became habitable.

 Further repairs by subsequent crews led to virtually all mission objectives being met.
 The effectiveness of Skylab crews exceeded expectations, especially in their ability to perform complex repair tasks.
-They demonstrated excellent mobility, both internal and external to the space station, showing man to be a positive asset in conducting research from space (Ref.
+They demonstrated excellent mobility, both internal and external to the space station, showing astronauts to be a positive asset in conducting research from space (Ref.
 6).

 No of Earth orbits